Rodolopho/xInterval/README.md

 ```

 ## Events
-You can also trigger a event handler for each 'before' ,'after' and 'on' event  for control action uisng event object.
+You can also trigger a event handler for each control either 'before' ,'after' or 'on' event for control action uisng event object.
 ```
 beforeplay, onplay,afterplay,onpause,beforepause, onpause, afterpause etc
 ```